payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 * The git repository appears to have been last updated in 2013; although I believe this means that it has not been updated for Environmental Modules 4.x, my (albeit minimal) experimentation indicates that it still works, with the exception of automatic reloading of a module if any of the modules it depends on are switched.
-(All the examples with a mod431-flavours prompt were done using Environmental Modules 4.3.1 with flavours added; i.e. everything but the ones demonstrating the use of ``module switch`` on a compiler, etc. to show reload of the modulefiles depending on it).
   However, the Flavours package does not appear to be actively supported.
-* The Flavours package fully supports the ``module switch`` syntax, with the switching out of a dependency (e.g. a compiler) causing the reload of all modulefiles depending on it.
+* The Flavours package (using Environmental Modules 3.x) fully supports the ``module switch`` syntax, with the switching out of a dependency (e.g. a compiler) causing the reload of all modulefiles depending on it.
-  At least for Environmental Modules 3.x; I have not had success with that on 4.x.
+  (I have not had success with this using Environmental Modules 4.x.)
 * The syntax for modulefiles is elegant, and one can easily extend the basic compiler dependency modulefile to add additional dependencies.
 Even for packages/dummy packages that the Flavours extension knows nothing about (e.g. simd in the above example).